alfred-nutile-inc/env-deployer/readme.md

 Make it a true laravel 5 library with config settings

-1) send file to target environment

-2) get file from target and merge into local
+1) get file from target and merge into local

-3) share command so teams can share the file securely
+2) share command so teams can share the file securely